Daniel J. Frey

 Character is recognized as the person who stands out from the crowd.

-That's one definition, but it is not the origin of what the word Character means.
+That's one definition, but it's not the origin of what the word 'character' means.

 A real way to know if a person has Character is when adversity strikes.